aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/how-to-add-group-shape-into-a-word-document/_index.md

-﻿---
+---
-title: How to Add Group Shape into a Word Document in C#
+title: Add Group Shape into Word Document
 second_title: Aspose.Words for .NET
 articleTitle: How to Add Group Shape into a Word Document
 linktitle: How to Add Group Shape into a Word Document